bxjthu/CompLing/docs/term_projects.md

 ## Some topics from the term projects of 2017

-+ A Method of Measuring of Coherence of an English Essay
++ A Method of Measuring of the Coherence of an English Essay

 + Evaluating the Discourse Coherence of English Speech Texts with Machine Learning – A Rhetorical Structure Model